How many Palestinian prisoners has Israel released in Hamas hostage deal?

-Rights group say that there has been a record high number of arrests of Palestinians since Hamas launched its bloody 7 October attack on southern Israel
+Rights group say there has been record high number of arrests of Palestinians since Hamas launched its bloody 7 October attack on southern Israel

 A four-day truce has started which will see a total of 50 Israeli hostages released in exchange for 150 Palestinians imprisoned in Israel.

-The first group of hostages - 13 Israeli women and children held in captivity by Hamas militants in Gaza - were released this evening
+In this deal the first two groups of hostages - 26 Israeli women and children held in captivity by Hamas militants in Gaza - were released on Friday and Saturday.

-At the same time, a total of 39 Palestinians - three for every Israeli - were released from Israeli prisons, with the inmates will handed to the International Committee of the Red Cross and gathered at Israel’s Ofer military jail before going home.
+At the same time, a total of 78 Palestinian women and children - three for every Israeli - were expected to be released from Israeli prisons, with the inmates handed to the International Committee of the Red Cross and gathered at Israel’s Ofer military jail before going home.

-Palestinian officials told the list included 24 women and 15 teenage boys.

-"After the Red Cross receives the [Palestinian] prisoners, the ones from Jerusalem will go to Jerusalem and the ones from the West Bank will gather in Betunia municipal council where their families will be waiting,” Qadura Fares, Palestinian commissioner for prisoners said.
+The exchange has thrown a spotlight on Palestinian women and minors jailed in Israel, a surge in arrests since Hamas’s bloody attack on 7 October and accusations of arbitrary detention, and unfair trial - something Israel vehemently denies.

+On the list are 123 minors, with the youngest aged 14 who was arrested in May on offences listed as “sabotage activity… assault against a police officer and throwing stones”.
+He is one of five who are also 14 years old.

+The eldest on the list is 59 year old Hanan Saleh Barghouti who was arrested in September and released on Friday.
+She was among several being held in administrative detention, which means a person is held without trial or charge - something international and Palestinian rights groups said could amount to arbitrary detention and so a war crime.

-Rights group say that there has been a record high number of arrests of Palestinians since Hamas launched its bloody 7 October attack on southern Israel, abducting approximately 240 people.
-They say that there has been rise in administrative detentions and in abuse of detainees.
+Rights groups say that there has been a record high number of arrests of Palestinians since Hamas launched its bloody 7 October attack on southern Israel, abducting approximately 240 people.

+Palestinian rights group Addameer told The Independent that since then they have documented more than 3,100 cases of arrest of Palestinians including 100 women and 40 journalists.

-Palestinian news agency WAFA reported that six prisoners and detainees have died in Israeli custody since 7 October.
-Israeli newspaper Haaretz reported that Two of the four were workers from the Gaza Strip held incommunicado in military detention centres.
+Addameer’s Tala Nasir said that they have documented that six prisoners and detainees have died in Israeli custody since 7 October.
+Two of the four were workers from the Gaza Strip held incommunicado in military detention centres.

 In a statement released last month International Committee for the Red Cross has confirmed that Palestinian prisoners have been denied contact with their families and lawyers since 7 October.